Prescription Drugs

 Schedule I Controlled Substances

 Schedule I drugs have no officially recognized medical use and have a high potential for abuse.
 Some of these are LSD, marijuana, ecstasy, and heroin.
-For more information about schedule 1 drug charges please read more on our website or give us a call for a free consultation.
+For more information about Schedule 1 drug charges, please visit our blog or contact us for a confidential consultation.

 Schedule II Controlled Substances